prevanced/prevanced-manager/README.md

 We welcome contributions from the community.
 We use React Native for the app with Expo.
 It is fully written in TypeScript and compiled to native Java/Kotlin code for Android.

+## Prerequisites

+Before proceeding, ensure you have the following prerequisites installed:

+- Node.js version 18 or higher
+- JDK version 17

 We recommend you use `bun` to manage the project.
 However, you can use `npm`, `pnpm` or `yarn` as well.

 ### Setup